Sober Living Resources for Georgia

 After a person has developed a substance use disorder, it is not possible to simply fix or “cure” the problem.
 Substance use disorders are chronic health conditions, and they cannot simply be removed.
 However, individuals who take the time to develop new behaviors and coping skills can indeed live free of the symptoms.
 In this sense, drug and alcohol addictions are much like other chronic conditions, like diabetes and high blood pressure.
 They cannot be ignored, but lifestyle changes can prevent these conditions from doing harm.
 Sober living houses in Georgia aim to help residents make these lifestyle changes, allowing them to not only live free of the compulsion to drink or abuse drugs — but to live joyful and prosperous lives in sobriety.

 Sober living houses are not clinical treatment centers.
 They are not rehabs.
 While they do not offer clinical addiction treatment, they do provide essential support for individuals who are pursuing addiction recovery.
 Perhaps the greatest advantage sober livings offer is time.
 Addiction recovery does not happen overnight.
-Unlike most rehabs, sober livings allow residents to stay for as long as they need.
+Unlike most rehabs, sober living homes allow residents to stay for as long as they need.
 Many residents choose to live in a sober living for a year or more.
 By the time they graduate, they will have developed a fulfilling, sober, and independent life for themselves.
 Some of the many benefits that residents experience in a sober living home include:

 24/7 Staff Support

 Staff members and sober living house managers frequently live with the other residents.
-By living on-site, sober living ream members can guarantee that they will always be around to deal with any issues.
+By living on-site, sober living team members can guarantee that they will always be around to deal with any issues.
 Staff members enforce house rules, guarantee house structure, and provide emotional support for house residents.
 In most cases, sober living staff members have been through the recovery process themselves, so they are passionate and experienced.

 Sober Peer Support Systems